slexisvn/query_engine/docs/03-optimizer/14-why-optimize.md

 ## Exercises

+### Understand

+If a filter keeps 10 of 1,000 left rows before a nested loop against 100 right rows, how many candidate pairs are avoided?

+### Practice

-1. Reproduce the two timings.
+1. **Observe.** Reproduce the two timings.
 Build with `npm run build:ts`, register the three tables, and run the raw plan and the optimized plan through `_collectRows` in *separate processes*.
 Then run them in the same process, slow one first, and explain the difference in the second number.

-2. Add a fourth table to the `FROM` list with no join condition at all and predict the unoptimized runtime before measuring it.
+2. **Extend (optional).** Add a fourth table to the `FROM` list with no join condition at all and predict the unoptimized runtime before measuring it.
 How close were you?

-3. Print the plan after every pass with the observer from [chapter 2](../00-orientation/02-running-it-yourself.md) and count how many of the 24 registrations change the plan for this query.
+3. **Observe.** Print the plan after every pass with the observer from [chapter 2](../00-orientation/02-running-it-yourself.md) and count how many of the 24 registrations change the plan for this query.
 Then do it for `SELECT * FROM CUSTOMER`.

-4. Find a query where the optimized and unoptimized plans have the same runtime to within noise.
+4. **Observe.** Find a query where the optimized and unoptimized plans have the same runtime to within noise.
 Explain what it is about the query that leaves the optimizer nothing to do.

-5. Remove `JoinReorder` from the pipeline with `engine.optimizer.removePass('JoinReorder')`, re-optimize this chapter's query, and time it.
-Note that this only works before any statistics have been collected — chapter 28 explains why, and it is not obvious.
+5. **Extend (optional).** Remove `JoinReorder` from the pipeline with `engine.optimizer.removePass('JoinReorder')`, re-optimize this chapter's query, and time it.
+Warm statistics first, then remove the pass: statistics collection can rebuild the optimizer and discard an earlier removal.
+Bypass or clear the plan cache when comparing plans, as chapter 28 explains.

+### Hints and expected observations

+The counts fall from 100,000 to 1,000, avoiding 99,000 candidates.
+This is a work count for the stated loop, not a portable runtime prediction.

 ## Recap